human-d3v/f_magazine/NeoVim_as_IDE.md

 The basic workflow for adding a new plugin to NeoVim is as follows:
 ![workflow](./assets/workflow.png)

-For any programming language, you will likely want the following plugins:
+For any programming language, you will want the following plugins:
 - [plenary.nvim](https://github.com/nvim-lua/plenary.nvim) -- for additional
 functions (including asynchronous requests) in NeoVim.
 - [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) --